 - “CSC has provided direct access to the school and its operations.
 [Principal] Lynn [Heintzman] has proven to be responsive to parent/students needs and is proactive in addressing issues.” — Lozano

 - “It fits my social comfort level and a way for me to volunteer now that I work full-time and I like the content that we get into with the school.” — Kris P

 - “I attend CSC to learn about what is going on in my child’s school.
 I appreciate the more “in-depth” conversation about how this school works- staffing, budget, scores, etc.” — Caiti

 - “Connect with the school staff to find out more about the school performance and vision for the future.” — Kim

 COLLABORATING WITH STAFF

 The Staff and CSC at Brown understand the importance of measures like TCAP and the Student Performance Framework in ensuring quality schools and in supporting schools in making data-driven decisions.
 However, this data is a small piece of the information we need to evaluate our success as a school.
-In addition to the achievement data provided by the state and the district, student growth data is collected on an ongoing basis throughout the year through assessments (like DRA, STAR, EveryDay Math and IB Unit of Inquiry assessments).
+In addition to the achievement data provided by the state and the district, student growth data is collected on an ongoing basis throughout the year through assessments (such as: CMAS, iStation, ANET, Bridges math assessments and IB Unit of Inquiry assessments).
 As a result of the data analysis, teachers identify areas of focus for the year and develop continuing goals for the year.
 These goals are shared with the community through the State of the School address, as well as presented to the CSC, and we use these goals to guide communication and provide opportunities to talk about status updates, and goals achieved.